Academic Resources and Services

 Peace Corps Fellows Program

 The Elliot and Roslyn Jaffe Peace Corps Fellows Program recruits outstanding cohorts of Returned Peace Corps Volunteer educators who make long-term, professional commitments to teach in New York City’s public schools.
 Since 1985, the program has recruited and trained more than 800 urban educators.
-As a Paul D. Coverdell Fellows (formerly Fellows/USA) flagship teacher-preparation program, we provide partial scholarships covering from 20% to 65% of tuition expenses.
-Upon completion of our 15-week summer intensive training, new Fellows teach full-time in salaried positions in NYC public schools where they teach for a minimum of three years.
+As a Paul D. Coverdell Fellows (formerly Fellows/USA) flagship teacher preparation program, we provide partial scholarships covering from 25% to 50% of tuition expenses.
+Upon completion of our 13-week summer intensive training, new Fellows teach full-time in salaried positions in NYC public schools for a minimum of three years.
 All related Master’s degree requirements are generally completed within two years.
 We recruit candidates for a variety of grade levels and subject areas.
-Please check www.tc.edu/pcfellows for more information.
-To arrange for a program interview and a school visit, call (212) 678-4080, or email (firstname.lastname@example.org).
-Application packets can also be requested at www.tc.edu/pcfellows.
+Please check www.tc.edu/pcfellows for more information or call 212-678-6622.

 Teaching Residents at Teachers College (TR@TC2)